 For one, using someone else’s template doesn’t constitute writing your own email.
 There’s also a good chance that by recycling templates, you’re sending emails your recipients have already seen.
 In other words, your insincerity will be plainly obvious, and your email will instantly be deleted (or worse – labeled as spam).

-In practice, writing a good – or great – cold email is a skill.
+In practice, writing a good cold email is a skill.
 It’s a skill that comes more naturally to some than others, but it can be learned.

-To get started, you should to learn how to do the following.
+To get started, you should to learn the following email marketing best practices: